nsilveri/Batocera_LED_Battery_monitor/README.md

   WARNING (03-10-2021)

-      - I have personally tried the latest version of Batocera released (V32 stable 26-09-2021), while running the script installer, the system totally freezes while installing the python-pip, I have tried numerous times without getting good results.
+      - I have personally tried the latest released Batocera version (V32 stable 26-09-2021), while running the installer script , the system totally freezes while installing the python-pip, I have tried numerous times without getting good results.
       I am hoping for a corrective update from the developer of the operating system.

   Current version: